Operator Algebras and Third Quantization: Sum over topologies and Poisson distribution

 The commutation relation (\ref{commutators}) is required if we are to interpret $\lambda(\mathcal{O})$ as the lift of $\mathcal{O}$ to the Fock space so that the restriction of the $C^*$ algebra of operators $\lambda(\mathcal{O})$ to a single boundary sector is the same as the $C^*$ algebra of operators $\mathcal{O}$.

-We see in Appendix \ref{app:cavityQED} that a single-mode coherent state shows Poisson statistics for the commutative algebra of number operators.
+A single-mode coherent state shows Poisson statistics for the commutative algebra of number operators.
 Similarly, a coherent thermofield double state in the Fock space exhibits a noncommutative generalization of Poisson statistics with respect to the noncommutative algebra of $\lambda(\mathcal{O})$.
 To understand what this means, note that if we pick any fixed self-adjoint $\lambda(\mathcal{O})$, then the state shows Poisson statistics with respect to the commutative algebra generated by $\lambda(\mathcal{O})$:

 In fact, requiring the relation above to hold for the commutative algebra generated by any single $\lambda(\mathcal{O})$ uniquely fixes the vector $\ket{W(\rho_\beta^{1/2})}$.

 In particular, for $p = 1$, the full correlation function is the connected correlation function.
 Hence, we have: